MicrosoftDocs/dynamics365smb-docs/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 If you follow a process where you do not post payments until you have confirmation that they have been processed in the bank, you can control this in two ways.

 * In a payment journal with suggested payment lines, you can sort on either the **Exported to Payment File** column or the **Total Exported Amount** and then delete payment suggestions for open invoices for which payments have already been made and you do not want to make payments for.
-* In the **Suggest Vendor Payments** window, where you specify which payments to insert in the payment journal, you can select the **Skip Exported Payments** check box if you do not want to insert journal lines for payments that have already been exported.
+* In the **Suggest Vendor Payments** page, where you specify which payments to insert in the payment journal, you can select the **Skip Exported Payments** check box if you do not want to insert journal lines for payments that have already been exported.

 To see information about exported payments, choose the **Payment Export History** action.

 ### To re-export payments to a bank file
-You can re-export payment files from the **Credit Transfer Registers** window.
-Before you delete or post payment journal lines, you can also re-export the payment file from the **Payment Journal** window by simply exporting it again.
-If you have deleted or posted the payment journal lines after exporting them, you can re-export the same payment file from the **Credit Transfer Registers** window.
+You can re-export payment files from the **Credit Transfer Registers** page.
+Before you delete or post payment journal lines, you can also re-export the payment file from the **Payment Journal** page by simply exporting it again.
+If you have deleted or posted the payment journal lines after exporting them, you can re-export the same payment file from the **Credit Transfer Registers** page.
 Select the line for the batch of credit transfers that you want to re-export, and then use the **Reexport Payments to File** action.

 > [!NOTE]
->   Exported EFT files are not shown in the **Credit Transfer Registers** window and cannot be re-exported.
+>   Exported EFT files are not shown in the **Credit Transfer Registers** page and cannot be re-exported.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Credit Transfer Registers**, and then choose the related link.
 2. Select a payment export that you want to re-export, and then choose the **Reexport Payment to File** action.